95ellismle/GoPro_TrafficCop/NOTES.md

   2) Using contours, erosion, dilation to detect a box surrounding all three lights.
   3) Print out frames of traffic lights as a series of JPG and I can cycle through and delete any bad ones manually.

+## 21/01/2024: Format of the GoPro 360 video file
+The 360 video file contains 6 streams of data.
+These are:
+   1) video track (mostly front)
+   2) video track (mostly back)
+   3) audio track
+   4) audio track?
+PCM -pulse code modulation.
+   5) telemetry/metadata track
+   6) timecode track.
+This might be timecodes for data measurements.

+The python library `gpmf` and `ffmpeg-python` can be used to extract the various streams from the video file.

+We have front video, back video and various quantities from the video like speed, lat/lon, wetness, acceleration, magnetic field strength & tilt.

+This is useful for docs: https://github.com/gopro/gpmf-parser